 High fashion, elegant vintage or boho chic – whatever your style, there’s a wedding dress for you at Bridal Emporium.
 They have a curated selection of dresses from their favourite designers, including Lillian West and Watters.
-In-house designers help you get the perfect fit and can even create bespoke designs.
+In-house designers help you find the perfect fit and can even create bespoke designs upon request.
 Add warm, attentive service and it’s easy to see why this is one of the best bridal stores in Leeds.

 Bridal Emporium, 4-5 Grand Arcade, Vicar Lane, Leeds, West Yorkshire, LS1 6PG.

 Noiseisforheroes is an independent record store run by vinyl expert Chris Coulthard.
 He’s a punk junkie, so you’ll find hardcore records from the likes of The Damned, Napalm Death and Venom weighing down the shelves.
 But that’s not all he has.
 The shop’s collection spans everything from hip-hop to indie, rock to reggae.
 And if you’re on the hunt for a specific record, Chris can and will help you track it down.

 Noiseisforheroes Records, 75A Great George Street, Leeds, West Yorkshire, LS1 3BR.